viamrobotics/docs/docs/components/base.md

 # SMEs: Steve B
 ---

+A *base* is the platform that the other parts of a mobile robot attach to.

+In `viam-server`, the *base* component is configured with any *motor* components attached to the base, and the *board*, to provide an interface to control the movement of the whole physical base of the robot.

 <img src="../img/base/base-trk-rover-w-arm.png" alt="A robot comprised of a base (motors, wheels and chassis) as well as some other components.
 The wheels are highlighted to indicate that they are part of the concept of a 'base', while the non-base components are not highlighted.
 There are width and diameter labels on the diagram because width and circumference (pi times diameter) are required attributes when configuring a base component." />

-A **base** is the physical platform that other parts of a robot attach to.
-In `viam-server`, the **base** component is configured with the **board** of the robot and any **motor** components attached to the base to provide an interface to control the movement of the whole physical base of the robot.

-As shown above, most robots with wheeled bases will need at least the following hardware:
+Most mobile robots with a base need at least the following hardware:

-- A [board component](/components/board/) that can run `viam-server`.
-That is to say, a computing device with general purpose input/output (GPIO) pins such as a Raspberry Pi or other single-board computer with GPIO.
+- A [board component](/components/board/) that can run `viam-server`: a computing device with general purpose input/output (GPIO) pins such as a Raspberry Pi or other single-board computer with GPIO.

-- Two or more motors with wheels attached
+- Motors attached to wheels or propellers-- or other actuators (devices that produce motion in a system).
+These are necessary to move the base.

-- A power supply for the board
+- A power supply for the board.

-- A power supply for the motors
+- A power supply for the actuators.

-- Some sort of chassis to hold everything together
+- Some sort of chassis to hold everything together.

 Example wiring diagram for a base with one motor on each side: